 - You got bitten by bedbugs etc. the list just can go on.

 It’s difficult to train for these kinds of situations.
-All you can do is acknowledge them and mentally prepare that unpleasant things can happen on the Camino.
-The best is always to try to stay positive and don’t let them completely spoil the pilgrimage.
+All you can do is acknowledge them and mentally prepare.
+The best is always to stay positive and don’t let them completely spoil the pilgrimage.

 Inspirational books for your Camino de Santiago training